 Freight Broker 101

 A load may be posted on a truckload board by carriers, brokers, or agents.
-This might accompany unique orders, freight brokers and/or representatives that do not have an established logistics base, or brokers and also representatives seeking a backhaul for a truck not currently in a high-traffic lane.
+This post might accompany unique orders, freight brokers and representatives that do not have an established logistics base, or brokers and also representatives seeking a backhaul for a truck not currently in a high-traffic lane.
 Numerous brokers focus on particular freight such as complete truckload (FTL) or less than truckload, vehicle, boat or private yacht, mass tanker (fluid or dry goods), oversize, equipment hauling on lowboys, flatbed, step deck, or any other kind of freight transportation with sufficient loads.

 Co-Brokering Versus Double Brokering